Spin caloritronics as a probe of nonunitary superconductors: Discussion

+Our conclusions remain qualitatively valid for multiband and multiorbital systems, but at a quantitative level, the SSSE and the SNE depend on the specific structure of the energy bands and other material details.
+In principle, in such systems, an impurity-independent mechanism for the SNE is allowed due to a geometric quantity called the spin Berry curvature~\cite{fujimoto2024microscopic,matsushita2024intrinsic}.
+This mechanism reflects the geometric nature of momentum space and is beyond the quasiclassical approximation.
+We expect that in many candidate NUSC materials, the impurity contribution is dominant, but the relative magnitude of the two effects remains to be explored in future studies.

-In summary, we showed that the SSE is a generic feature of NUSCs irrespective of whether the superconducting condensate has the net pair spin magnetization.
+In summary, we showed that the SSSE is a generic feature of NUSCs, irrespective of whether the superconducting condensate has net pair spin magnetization.
 We placed our results in the context of symmetries broken by the subsidiary classification of the order parameters with respect to the chirality, the spin-chirality, and the pair spin magnetization.
-Together with the transverse counterpart of the SSE, the SNE, which is sensitive to the spin-chirality and tests for the helical superconducting order in time-reversal-invariant topological superconductors~\cite{matsushita2022spin}, our work establishes spin caloritronics phenomena as sensitive probes of the symmetries of the order parameters in spin-triplet superconductors.
-We argued for the possible relevance of our detailed calculations to measurements in UTe$_2$ and U-based ferromagnetic superconductors, but our broader picture remains applicable to a wide range of currently known and future NUSCs.
+Together with the SNE, which is transverse counterpart of the SSSE, and sensitive to the spin-chirality and tests for the helical superconducting order in time-reversal-invariant topological superconductors~\cite{matsushita2022spin}, our work establishes spin caloritronic phenomena as sensitive probes of the symmetries of the order parameters in spin-triplet superconductors.
+We argued for the possible relevance of our detailed calculations to measurements in UTe$_2$ and uranium-based ferromagnetic superconductors, but our broader conclusions remain applicable to a wide range of currently known and future NUSCs.